Los Solidarios: Attempt against Martínez Anido

-Following his dismissal, Martínez Anido had gone into hiding in Donostia, but he was tracked down by members of Los Solidarios, who went to the city armed with guns and explosives.
+Following his dismissal, Martínez Anido had gone into hiding in San Sebastián, but he was tracked down by members of Los Solidarios, who went to the city armed with guns and explosives.
 He kept a regular itinerary, going on daily walks between the neighbourhoods of Mirakontxa and Ondarreta, along the Beach of La Concha, before going to the Gran Kursaal.
 Los Solidarios knew this and observed the road from a café, waiting to spot Martínez Anido; Torres Escartín was surprised to come face-to-face with him at the cafe.
 Lamenting that they hadn't brought their weapons with them and worried that Martínez Anido was now aware of their presence, Ascaso proposed that they take their guns and shoot him wherever they saw him.

 They searched for him at all the places he usually visited, but found him nowhere.
-Martínez Anido had already left Barcelona for the Galician city of A Coruña, so the three followed him there.
+Martínez Anido had already left San Sebastián for the Galician city of A Coruña, so the three followed him there.
 Upon arrival, Ascaso and Fernández Sánchez spoke to dockworkers about shipping weapons to Barcelona, while Torres Escartín contacted the local CNT branch.
 Before they could reunite, Ascaso and Fernández were arrested under suspicion of drug trafficking.
 The two convinced the police that they were seeking to emigrate to Latin America and, after they were released, they immediately left Galicia, abandoning their mission.
 Martínez Anido later arrived at the police station to question the two men, but when he discovered that the "dangerous anarchists following in his footsteps to kill him" had been released, he fired the local police captain.

 When Ascaso and Fernández returned to Barcelona, they found out that Durruti had been arrested in Madrid.
 Ascaso enlisted the Catalan lawyer Joan Rusiñol to help Durruti escape.
-Ascaso, Rusiñol, and Torres Escartín went to Donostia to defend Durruti.
+Ascaso, Rusiñol, and Torres Escartín went to San Sebastián to defend Durruti.
 Durruti had been accused of robbing the Basque trader Ramón Mendizábal, but at Durruti's trial, Mendizábal proclaimed Durruti to have been innocent of the crime.
 With his participation in the plotted assassination of the King also in doubt, Durruti was acquitted of the charges of armed robbery and attempted regicide, although he would remain in prison for desertion.
 Martínez Anido would remain in hiding until the end of the period of pistolerismo later that year.